-The battery charger

-The LCD bracket Camera-Head- Plate

-wheel/Tilt Plate) Camera controller

-Cables (Lanc and HDMI) Rain gear for (camera, battery, LCD, controller).
+The battery The battery charger The LCD The LCD bracket Camera-Head- Plate mechanism (Yoke/Pulley wheel/Tilt Plate) Camera controller Cables (Lanc and HDMI) Rain gear for (camera, battery, LCD, controller).
 Sun Visor The base plate + wheels

 With these 2 cases you have an excellent way to protect your product for a very long time.
 By making all pieces fit into the accessories case, you have the flexibility of going "case-less" for the tubes and base.